Tevye and His Seven Daughters

-Tevye and His Seven Daughters (טוביה ושבע בנותיו, translit.
-Tuvia Vesheva Benotav) is a 1968 Israeli drama film directed by Menahem Golan.
+Tevye and His Seven Daughters (טוביה ושבע בנותיו) is a 1968 Israeli drama film directed by Menahem Golan.
 Based on stories by Sholem Aleichem, which were also the basis for the stage musical and 1971 film, both titled Fiddler on the Roof.

 The film, which is in Hebrew and has a runtime of 119 minutes, was produced by Menahem Golan and Artur Brauner.
 It achieved significant box office success, selling 615,700 tickets in Israeli cinemas.
 Tuvia and His Seven Daughters was slated to compete at the Cannes Film Festival, but the festival was canceled due to the events of May 1968.

 Plot

 Tevye is a poor, hardworking Jewish man living in a village near the town of Anatevka—a typical Jewish shtetl in the Pale of Settlement in the Russian Empire at the end of the 19th century.
 Tevye works as a milkman, selling milk, butter, and cheese to the town's residents.
 He barely makes a living to support his wife Golde (Betty Segal) and their seven daughters.

 Tevye struggles to bridge the generational gap and cope with his daughters' aspirations.
 His older daughters challenge him with difficult decisions: whether to marry them off through traditional matches with wealthy men or Torah scholars, or to allow them to wed the men they love.

 Tevye often spices his stories with quotes from the Torah, Talmud, Mishnah, Aggadah, and Jewish legends, humorously twisting their meanings to fit the messages he wishes to convey.
 Despite facing numerous hardships—financial, familial, and existential—Tevye remains full of humor and optimism, sustained by his faith in God.